imrandotkhan/medi_assit/readme.md

 # MEDI ASSIST
 ==========================================================================================
-## Steps to train and start using MEDI ASSIST for making inferences
+## Steps to train and use MEDI ASSIST for making inferences

 * Make sure all the dependencies are installed.
 * Run **train_bertffn.py** in your local or Colab.
 This will train our network to produce the embeddings that will be used for cosine similarity checks.
 Save model weights to the desired path.